IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

 2. Providing access to the transcript alongside the resource

-    When the intention is to have the client display the transcript alongside the resource, one should follow the pattern used with other supplementing materials, i.e., via an annotation with the `supplementing` motivation associated with the corresponding canvas or at the manifest level.
-This transcript may or may not have time information; in the case it does, the information is not used by the client.
+    When the intention is to have the client display the transcript alongside the resource, one should follow the pattern used with other supplementing materials, i.e., via an annotation with the `supplementing` motivation associated with the corresponding Canvas or at the Manifest level.
 Note that this option offers the transcript file as a single annotation.

     a.
 For an example in the newspaper space see [A basic newspaper][0068].